-Despite its rugged climate, the central plateau throughout the course of history has been renowned for its wheat.
+Despite its rough climate, the central plateau throughout the course of history has been renowned for its wheat.
 Some botanists go so far as to claim that wheat originated in Asia Minor.
 Today there is a wheat seed that came originally from Turkey and is very popular in the wheat-growing areas of the United States where it is known as "Red Turkish".

-13% of cultivated areas in Turkey are devoted to cereals, and wheat is the principal crop, being over half of the total grain production.
-It is also an important item in Turkish economy because in 1953 Turkey became the Western world's fourth largest exporter of wheat.
-Barley, corn, rye, and oats are other important cereals grown in the central plateau.
-In recent years cotton has also become one of the major agricultural products of Turkey.
-The Izmir and Adana regions are ideally suited, and production has more than doubled since 1940.
-All of these play an important part in the domestic economy of the country, and, along with other products, in foreign trade as well.
+Nine out of ten cultivated acres in Turkey are devoted to cereals, and wheat is the principal crop, being about half of the total grain production.
+It is also an important item in Turkish economy because wheat bread is the most important staple food of both the village and town folk.
+Barley, rye, and oats are other important cereals grown in the central plateau.
+All of these play an important part in the domestic economy of the country, but in foreign trade other products are more important.